belang/black_bean/doc/action_instruction.rst

                 operand bus
 ------------------------------------------------------------------------------
-raw_bus_0/1         Send current cached data to data bus 0/1. choice_module*      Selete module from which the result reg stores data.
+raw_bus_0/1         Send current cached data to data bus 0/1. store_module*       Selete module from which the result reg stores data.
 ==================  ==========================================================
                 memory control
 ------------------------------------------------------------------------------
-operand_to_write    ??Indicate the result bus data will be writen to memory. operand_w_addr      Write data, address is on the result bus. operand_r_addr      Read operand, address is on the result bus.
+operand_to_write    ??Indicate the result bus data will be writen to memory. operand_w_addr      Write data, address is on the result bus. operand_r_bus0/1    Read operand to raw bus, address is on the result bus.
 ==================  ==========================================================
                 transfer control
 ------------------------------------------------------------------------------
 transfer_addr       Read instruction , address is on the result bus. transfer_condition  Set next ip;
-                    If source and target match, next ip is current ip plus 1, else next ip is current ip plus 2.
+                    If the object value matches the condition, next ip is current ip plus 1, else next ip is current ip plus 2.
 ==================  ==========================================================